olcf/olcf-user-docs/services_and_applications/slate/guided_tutorial.rst

 NOTE: Everywhere that you see `<cluster>` replace that with the cluster that you will be running on (marble or onyx).

 Now that you have a project you can create objects inside that project.
 We will be doing this with the Openshift Web GUI and the ``oc`` CLI client so you can use whichever interface you are more comfortable with in this tutorial.
-If you are more comfortable using the command line than you are using a GUI you can now `jump to the oc portion of this document. <#guided-oc-tutorial>`_.
-Otherwise, if you are more comfortable with the GUI `skip to the GUI portion of the tutorial <#guided-web-gui-tutorial>`_.
+If you are more comfortable using the command line than you are using a GUI you can now :ref:`jump to the oc portion of this document<slate_guided_tutorial_cli>`.
+Otherwise, continue with the GUI based tutorial below.

 Guided Web GUI Tutorial
 -----------------------